lsst-dm/dmtn-010/index.rst

    to develop.
  * Lessons learned by previous groups would be hard to capture.

-..
-AST:
+.. _AST-as-is:

 3. Adopt Starlink AST as-is
 ---------------------------

-The Starlink AST_ package,
-written in "Object Oriented C", provides a large suite of composeable transformation classes, including mapping simplification to reduce the number of steps required to e.g. go from one focal plane to another, possibly avoiding having to transform all the way to the sky.
+The Starlink AST_ package, written in "Object Oriented C", provides a large suite of composeable transformation classes, including mapping simplification to reduce the number of steps required to e.g. go from one focal plane to another, possibly avoiding having to transform all the way to the sky.
 It provides an option to compute a transformation (sequence of mappings) using local linear approximations for fast calculation.
-We could use AST directly in place of afw.wcs, exposing all of its methods to the end user without a C++ interface.
+We could use AST directly in place of afw.image.wcs, exposing all of its methods to the end user without a C++ interface.

-..
-AST-advantage:
+.. _AST-as-is-advantage:

 Advantages
 ^^^^^^^^^^^